(A) The primary goals of all supportive services are:

 (5) The projected total cost for county/agency provision of protective child care services or homemaker/home health aide services.

-(6) The PCSA must also certify the service(s) are:
+(6) The PCSA shall also certify the service(s) are:

 (a) Not needed by a significant number of people within the county.